zcericola/HTML-CSS-Practice-Problems/README.md

 ## Important Notes

 * In this repo we include a folder named `base`, leave this folder alone.
 You will not need to change any code in this folder to complete the project.
 * Each level has an `index.html` file, you will use the same `index.html` file for each of the steps in the current level.
 * To see your progress right click on the `index.html` file you are currently working on and select `show in finder`.
 Then double click on the `index.html` file.
 This should open up a browser tab with what you have so far.

 ## Level 1 Step 1

 ### Summary

 In this step, we will create a webpage that has the same structure and styling as the `step-1.jpg` image.
-We will accomplish this by adding some css styles to our already existing HTML document.
+We will accomplish this by adding some css styles to our webpage.

 ### Instructions